 Crassus sends Tiberius ahead with instructions to observe Sinuessa and wait.
 Caesar won't stand for being the boy's deputy and beheads the 'cowardly' gate keeper who escaped and reports Spartacus took the city easily.
 Despite Spartacus's explicit instructions, surviving Roman citizens suffer excessive cruelty, especially at the hands of Crixus's traumatized Naevia, who even kills blacksmith Attius.
 When Cilician pirates arrive, Spartacus learns their captain Heraclea has a secret deal with the late aedilius Ennius to use his seal to sell his thus laundered loot at market prices.
 Heracleo offers an Alliance.
 Spartacus agrees, mainly to buy urgently needed supplies.
 The suspicious leaders meet outside the city, but are observed by Tiberius, who decides to attack.
 The pirate fleet's artillery however makes the difference, Tiberius is carried off badly wounded.
-Written by

 Did You Know?